-Freon is a refrigerant used in AC units.
+Refrigerant is used in AC units.
 R-22 is the most common.
 This refrigerant is a “heat transfer fluid”.
 It absorbs heat from the heat indoors and transfer it to the outside, cooling down the air.
 Next, this cooled air gets circulated back into the house keeping everyone cool.

-In order for your Freon to be low, there must be an AC Freon leak.
-Freon does not get lost or dissolved in the cooling process.
-There are some signs that shows it is running low due to an AC Freon leak.
+In order for your refrigerant to be low, there must be an AC refrigerant leak. refrigerant does not get lost or dissolved in the cooling process.
+There are some signs that shows it is running low due to an AC refrigerant leak.

-Signs Your Air Conditioner Needs a Freon Refill
+Signs Your Air Conditioner Needs a Refrigerant Refill

 Your home takes longer than usual to get cool.